EDsteve/ELOC_2_Raven/README.md

 2. Select your SD card from the dropdown menu
 3. The application will scan for ELOC folders and display them in the list
+   - For each folder, it shows the number of WAV files and whether it has a compatible CSV file ("Yes" or "No")
 4. Adjust the time offset and segment length parameters if needed
-5. Select the folders you want to process (or use "Select All Folders with CSV")
+5. Select the folders you want to process (or use "Select Valid Folders" to select all compatible folders)
 6. Click "Process Selected Folders" to start processing
 7. Monitor progress in the status bar at the bottom of the window